d-fact/eval-runner-docker/README.md

 After successful completion, there will be two images--- *diffbase_slicing-driver* and *diffbase_rts-driver*.
 They should be shown in the image list, and their names are usually prefixed by the folder name.
-So you did not clone the repo as `diffbase`, the image names can be different.
+In case you did not clone the repo as `diffbase`, the image names can be different.

 ```sh
 % docker image ls